SC: Managing Chaplain, HM Prison Chelmsford, East of England

 Allowance Details: This role requires regularly working unpredictable and unsocial hours and be on call to attend their place of work at anytime.
 A 15% payment will be paid in addition to your basic pay to recognise this.
 Unsocial hours are those hours outside 0700 - 1900hrs Monday to Friday and include working evening, nights, weekends and Bank / Public holidays.

 Additional Information: Working Arrangements & Further Information: Some of MoJ’s, including HMPPS, terms and conditions of service are changing as part of Civil Service reform.
 The changes will apply to staff joining MoJ who are new to the Civil Service.
 Staff joining MoJ from other civil service employers will transfer onto the new MoJ terms if they are already on 'modernised' terms in their current post or onto 'unmodernised' MoJ terms if they are on 'unmodernised' terms at their current post.
 Details will be available if an offer is made.

 Standard working hours for this post are 37 hours per week excluding breaks which are unpaid.

 If you are a current NPS employee, this vacancy may be available on a Loan basis for up to 2 years.
 Applications are invited from suitable qualified staff.

 The Loan/Secondment is subject to the approval of the selected candidate's Business Unit, which should be obtained before confirmation of appointment.

-For eligibiliity to become a Prison Chaplain, please visit here.
+For eligibility to become a Free Church Chaplain, please visit here.